 Ironically enough, there was one point in my life where my doctor suggested I drink smoothies with full-fat milk and fruit to make sure I was getting the right nutrients (working long hours and stress were taking its toll on my body).
 I'm sharing this for all of you out there who think fruit in liquid form is always low-cal (because in case you haven't heard, it's not).
 Yes, low-calorie smoothies do exist, but you can't just assume every fruity, frosty beverage falls into that category.
 Just think about how much produce gets compressed together in the blender to make one drink.
 It can definitely be easy to underestimate the number of calories you're consuming at a given time.

 "Calories from fruit can add up quickly, so it's good to add protein and veggies," says Laura Jeffers, a registered dietitian at Cleveland Clinic.
 She says that the rule of thumb is to have your smoothie be 70% vegetables and 30% fruit.
 Since some fruits are packed with sugar, it's also a good idea to be mindful of the types of fruit you're incorporating.
-For example, apples and pears are lower in carbs, so they can be great go-tos.
+For example, apples and pears are lower in carbs, so they can be great go-to's.
 Ready to learn which ingredients you should be putting into your Vitamix next?
-Read on to see the eight low-calorie smoothie recipes we've been blending up on the regular.
+Here are eight delicious low-calorie smoothie recipes we've been blending up on the regular.

 Best Green Smoothie Recipe